DX11-Animations

 For example, you can just load Collada files that respect a determined .dae format, I mean, it can not load a .dae file that contains the matrix transformation.
 It will only work using the format we were supplied, that is rotations must be completely separated, one for each axis, it does not matter the number of times/keyframes.
 Also, any file animation generated by this executable will respect this order structure, so if you want to export to any other program, it will need to know in advance how to deal with it.

-With all that said, this animation system can load any animation that respects this hierarchy, so any other model can be easily loaded if the geometry is separated, because it will also parse the hierarchy of the skeleton and apply it to the animated model, if the bone has the exact same name on the file used to load it and on the hierarchy Collada file In the other hand, as is updating all the animations each frame, it can be computational heavy having a lot of animations at the same time, but for now, on my testing computer, it runs 900 animations at 30fps, being 625 the amount to start frame dropping(45-50fps) on release configuration.
+In the other hand, as is updating all the animations each frame, it can be computational heavy having a lot of animations at the same time, but for now, on my testing computer, it runs 900 animations at 30fps, being 625 the amount to start frame dropping(45-50fps) on release configuration.
 One possible fix would be starting the whole hierarchy again, by following the Component Oriented Design Mike Acton proposed (Mike Acton ).

 Having a system that updates every single component by separate (executers), following a determined order, and each component having the relevant information they need, just containers.